Proantagonist/SupremeGamingRules/Ark/PVE/pve.md

 1. **Supreme Ark Aberration PVE**
 1. **Supreme Ark Center PVE**
+1. **Supreme Ark Extinction PVE**
+1. **Supreme Ark Genesis PVE**
 1. **Supreme Ark Island PVE**
 1. **Supreme Ark Ragnarok PVE**
+1. **Supreme Ark Scorched Earth PVE**
+1. **Supreme Ark Valguero PVE**
+1. **Supreme Ark PF Center PVE**
-1. **Supreme Ark Extinction PVE**
+1. **Supreme Ark PF Extinction PVE**
+1. **Supreme Ark PF Ragnarok PVE**

 ---

-## **Global Rules**
+# **Global Rules**

+1. **DO NOT** block player spawns.
+If you have a player spawn inside your base, you __**MUST**__ make sure that there is an easy and obvious path out from your base.
-1. **DO NOT** block loot crate spawns or impede access to them by other players.
+2. **DO NOT** block loot crate & beacon spawns or impede access to them by other players.
-1. **DO NOT** build on the following restricted locations:
+2. **DO NOT** build or block access to the following restricted locations:
+     - **Aberration:**
+         - Surface Access Points
+     - **Center:**
+         - Skull Island (Obsidian, Metal & Crystal)
+         - Penguin Iceberg at Green Obelisk (Organic Polymer)
- - **The Center**: Skull island ( obsidian, metal, and crystal), penguin iceberg near Green Obelisk, and around the Ice Palace underneath Green Obelisk ( organic polymer)
+         - Ice Palace underneath Green Obelisk (Organic Polymer)
+     - **Extinction:**
+         - City Terminals
+     - **Ragnarok:**
- - **Ragnarok**: The wyvern scar or its immediate edge, and the ice wyvern spawns on snow mountains.
+         - The Wyvern Scar or it's immediate surroundings
+         - Ice Wyvern spawn points
+         - Crystal Caves at Coordinates: 85.8, 51.1 | 40.0, 62.6 | 37.6, 58.9
+     - **Valguero:**
+         - Deinonychus Nests
+         - Deep Sea Cave Entrances
-1. **DO NOT** bring flyers to the Aberration map.
+2. **DO NOT** bring flyers to the Aberration map.
 Any non-native flyers on Aberration will be immediately destroyed on sight by admins.
-1. **DO NOT** cheat or exploit bugs in the game or mods.
+2. **DO NOT** cheat or exploit bugs in the game or mods.
 These include using indestructible player-crafted structures to create choke points or modify the root map design.
-1. **NO** excessive cursing, racism or hate speech in global chat or on the server Discord which extends to aliases and character names.
+2. **NO** excessive cursing, racism or hate speech in global chat or on the server Discord which extends to aliases and character names.
 If an argument needs to happen, take it to private messages.
-1. **NO** griefing, trolling, or harrassing other players.
+2. **NO** griefing, trolling, or harrassing other players.
 This also extends to stealing from other's containers, killing players and dinos, kiting aggressive dinos to someone's base or interrupting tames.
-1. **DO NOT** use the SA Terminal (mod item) to import dinos to a location they cannot normally enter (small caves, inaccessible water, etc).
+2. **DO NOT** use the SA Terminal (mod item) to import dinos to a location they cannot normally enter (small caves, inaccessible water, etc).
-1. **DO NOT** let your tamed dinos wander outside of your base.
+2. **DO NOT** let your tamed dinos wander outside of your base.
-1. **NO** foundation, pillar or structure spam.
-Only build where you are active.
+2. **NO** foundation, pillar or structure spam. __**Only build where you are active.**__

 _"Do unto others as you would have them do unto you"_